-Five Reasons to Study Education
+Five reasons to study Education

 1. Interdisciplinary subject

-If you could never choose which subject you liked best at school, Education may be the perfect all-rounded degree.
+If you could never choose which subject you liked best at school, Education may be the perfect all-round degree.
 You can specialise in different areas such as primary education or adult learning, where a career could see you teaching maths in the morning and music in the afternoon.

 2. Course mixture

 The structures of Education courses are in place to keep you engaged and teach you a versatile skill set.
 There are lectures, seminars and plenty of practical work, with many courses including placements at schools.

 3. Further study

 Extra courses need to be completed if you want to become a qualified teacher.
 After undergraduate study, you could teach abroad once you’ve completed a TEFL course (Teaching English as a Foreign Language).
 Or, you could pursue postgraduate options that focus on areas such as social sciences, health and wellbeing.

 4. Job opportunities